glebzlat/Polygen/docs/docs/language-reference.md

 ## Metarules and Metavariables

-Metarules are the special entry type of the Polygen grammar, that allows the user to assign the semantics to the grammar.
-Unline the other parser generator tools, Polygen allows the user to separate the syntax description and semantic actions.
-Due to this, metarules have two syntax variations.
+Metarules are a special entry type of a grammar that allows a user to assign semantics to a grammar.
+Unlike other parser generator tools, Polygen allows user to separate a syntax description and semantic actions.
+Metarule syntax is of two variations: inline, and splitted into a declaration and a definition.

 Metarules are assigned to alternatives, not whole rules.
 The same metarule can be assigned to several alternatives.
-Metarule always comes at the end of the alternative before the next forward slash (if appears).
+Metarule always comes at the end of an alternative before the next forward slash (if it appears).

 Metarule starts with the dollar sign `$` and has a body enclosed in curly brackets `{}`.
 Polygen reindents body contents when generates the parser.